 - Post on Facebook

 If you are posting on behalf of a student organization be sure that you post via your student organization’s social media page.
-Once you’ve shared your advice, send it to firstname.lastname@example.org for official consideration.
+Once you’ve shared your advice, send it to email@example.com for official consideration.
 Just send a screenshot of the post, or send us the file if your entry is a video.
-Also, make sure that you’ve liked us on Facebook and followed us on Twitter!
+Also, make sure that you’ve followed us on Instagram and Twitter!

 Submitted content must not contain illicit material, including but not limited to foul language, drug use, and violence.
 Keep it PG.

 Deadline: Entries must be submitted by email before Monday, March 22, 2021 at 11:59 p.m.